Flips in symmetric separated set-systems: Flips in symmetric s-collections

 The collection consisting of rhombuses $\lozenge_1,\ldots,\lozenge_{i-1}, \lozenge_{i+2},\ldots,\lozenge_m$ as in the proof of Lemma~\ref{lm:unique_2} plus the ones in $\Pi_\sigma$ can be extended to a tiling $T$ in $\bfSsym_{n}(\sigma)$ (this is shown using the fact that the lower boundary of this collection forms a path from $[m]$ to $[(m+1)..n]$ consisting of $n$ edges of different types).
 Replacing in $T$ the fragment $\Pi_\sigma$ by $\Pi_{\sigma'}$, we obtain a tiling $T'$ in $\bfSsym_{n}(\sigma')$, and vice versa.

 \textbf{Definition.} The transformation $T\leadsto T'$ or $T'\leadsto T$ as above is called a \emph{big (\emph{or} barrel) flip} turning the shape $\Pi_\sigma$ into $\Pi_{\sigma'}$, or conversely.

+(A transformation of this sort appeared in~\cite[Sect.~6]{eln} under the name of an \emph{octagon-flip}.)
 Now combine the above directed graphs $\Gammasym_{n}(\sigma)$ (over all permutations $\sigma$) into one mixed graph $\Gammasym_n$ by adding undirected edges to connect each pair of tilings of which one is obtained by a big flip from the other.
 Figure~\ref{fig:flgraph-n=6} illustrates the graph $\Gammasym_6$.
 Here $\bfSsym_6$ consists of 14 symmetric tillings, seven of them are illustrated in Fig.~\ref{fig:n=6}, and the other ones (labeled with primes) are their dual (agreeable with the permutations $321,\, 231,\, 213$).